blbadger/blbadger.github.io/index.md

 ## Overview and about

-This page will contain both software and hardware projects.
-Software projects are posted with more detailed explanation, other projects have less
+Software and hardware projects.
+Individual posts for the software projects are forthcoming.

-### Links to github with source code
+### Software projects with links to source code

 [logistic map](https://github.com/blbadger/logistic-map)